manjugb/cgm-QandA/READMEQA.md

 # QuestionAndAnswer

 # Code src/main/java
-  -added DataAccess hanlding class(IncorrectResultSizeDataAccessException) this would handle the exception from negative cases like with    invalid data while submit querry into into database using flush and saveflush
+  -Added DataAccess hanlding class(IncorrectResultSizeDataAccessException) this would handle the exception from negative cases like   with    invalid data while submit querry into into database using flush and saveflush
-  -added the comments what the class and methods do, this would helpul to new people to understand the sin betterway.
+  -Added the comments what the class and methods do, this would helpul to new people to understand the sin betterway.
 # tests src/test/java
-  -added the comments what the class and methods do, this would helpul to new people to understand the in betterway.
+  -Added the comments what the class and methods do, this would helpul to new people to understand the in betterway.
-  -modified some of the existing test methods and code
+  -Modified some of the existing test methods and code

 # Features covered with tests